Brian Bogers: 250 Career

 In 2015, Bogers made a full-time move to the MX2 class of the 2015 FIM Motocross World Championship, staying with the same team who themselves moved into World Championship-level competition permanently.
 He adapted well to the step-up in competition, rarely finishing outside of the top fifteen, with the highlight being a fifth place in the second race at his home round.
 Eleventh in the final standings in his first full-time world championship campaign was coupled with debuting at the Motocross des Nations, riding in the MXGP class of the 2015 event for his country.
-Bogers broke his collarbone at the third round of the 2016 FIM Motocross World Championship, but upon his return showed further progress throughout the remainder of the season, recording his first two world championship podiums in Mantova and Assen.
+Bogers broke his collarbone at the third round of the 2016 FIM Motocross World Championship, but upon his return showed further progress throughout the remainder of the season, recording his first two world championship podiums in Mantua and Assen.
 Sixth overall in the MX2 final standings was coupled with Bogers being part of the Dutch team at the 2016 Motocross des Nations that finished in second, a point behind winners France.

 The 2017 FIM Motocross World Championship would be the last for Bogers in the MX2 category, as well as his last riding for the HSF Logistics team.
 He had a consistent season, competing at every round with his best result being third overall at the Russian round of the series.
 Bogers was once again his nation's MX2 representative in the Motocross des Nations, where he put in improved personal performances from the previous year.
 A strong third in his Saturday qualifying race was a precursor to finishing twelfth and ninth in his two rides during the main MXdN races on the Sunday.
 This combined with the results of his teammates saw the Dutch team finish second for the second consecutive year.